 - Make sure that your code and your files are protected.
 Your name, date, and course number must be listed on the top of each file that you submit. - All programs must be compiled, run and tested on cse.unl.edu.
-Programs that do not run correctly in this environment will not be accepted. - A README file must be submitted.
+Programs that do not run correctly in this environment will not be accepted.
+You must include a Makefile with your program so that your code can be compiled by issuing 'make' while on cse.
+You also must include a script called 'runProgram.sh' that contains the command to run your program (e.g., if your program is called a.out, runProgram.sh would have 'a.out \$@' inside of it, with \$@ passing on the command line arguments to a.out). - A README file must be submitted.
 Otherwise, the entire homework is declared invalid.
 The README file should describe the content and purpose of the submitted files, and have ALL the necessary steps to compile and run the program. - This homework must be done individually.
 If you receive help from anyone, you must clearly acknowledge it in the README file.
-If you collaborate with a colleague or retrieve the code from some other source, clearly state this information in your README file and clearly state all your sources.
-Always acknowledge sources of information (URL, book, class notes, etc.)

-in the README file.
+If you collaborate with a colleague or retrieve the code from some other source, clearly state this information in your README file and clearly state all your sources (including if you are starting from an existing parser).
+Always acknowledge sources of information (URL, book, class notes, etc.) in the README file.
 You will not be penalized if you state your sources, you will if you do not.

 - You can use the programming language of your choice.
 If this language is not C, C++, or JAVA, you must inform the instructor before you get started.
 We are not able to provide much programming/debugging help.
-You must check your results with colleagues by listing your results on the wiki and comparing them with those of your colleagues. - Inform instructor quickly about typos or other errors that may appear in the specifications or the files made available online.
+You must check your results with colleagues by listing your results on the wiki and comparing them with those of your colleagues. - Inform instructor quickly about typos or other errors that may appear in the specifications or the files made available online. - To facilitate debugging and the expectations of the homework assignment, web grader is set up to quickly evaluate the correctness of your program: https://cse.unl.edu/~cse421/grade/.
+After you have files submitted through webhandin, you will be able to run the web grader.